KartikTulsian/pratyaksh/README.md

 **Institution:** Department of Information Technology, Institute of Engineering and Management

-## 🤝 Contributing

-We welcome contributions!
-Here's how you can help:

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-Please ensure your code follows Flutter style guidelines and includes tests.

 ## 📄 License

 This project is part of an academic curriculum at IEM and is subject to institutional guidelines.
 For commercial use or licensing inquiries, please contact the team.

-## 📞 Support & Contact

-- 📧 Email: []

 ## 🙏 Acknowledgments